MadJavaProgramming/ExtraChallenges/UnitTestingPractice/readme.txt

 Tips:

 1. In each class, examples are provided of the expected output given certain input.
-AT MINIMUM, your unit tests must successfully test each of these cases to receive full credit for testing that class.
+AT MINIMUM, your unit tests must successfully test each of these cases.
 You should have one code block per "case", do not roll all test cases into a single code block or if/else check!
 2. Look for // TODO comments in the classes to guide your work.
 3. TestGreeting is provided as an example of unit testing the Greeting class.

-This extra credit exercise should be treated as project work: it should be completed independently.

-To submit your work for grading, zip up your completed java111EC directory and send it to your instructor (by Slack) along with screenshots of the output from each of your completed test classes.
+To submit your work for feedback, zip up your completed java111EC directory and send it to your instructor (by Slack) along with screenshots of the output from each of your completed test classes.

-This extra credit exercise will be accepted until May 2, 2021 at 9:00 p.m.